theory/justatheory/content/post/books/genius/index.md

 not so hard and fast as the popular literature normally suggests.
 Rather, they're heuristics, models that help to understand things, to explain things, but they're never what's *real* in and of themselves.
-This explains why Relativity can subsume Newtonian physics, and itself be subsumed by quantum mechanics.
-But because the principals of the subsumed frameworks are still tremendously useful, still have explanatory power within their domains, they're never *wrong*.
+This explains why relativity can subsume Newtonian physics, and itself be subsumed by quantum mechanics.
+But because the principles of the subsumed frameworks are still tremendously useful, still have explanatory power within their domains, they're never *wrong*.
 They remain supremely useful tools, even if they're not useful for explaining some kinds of phenomena, for answering some kinds of questions.